 In the 2021 cycle, 105 participants participated, of which 96 obtained certification.
 This is the highest number of awards given in one year for this Programme.
-84 self-identified as female and 1 as male received Certificate of Completion and 11 females received a Certificate of Participation for meeting the minimum for partial completion of the course.
+Eighty-four participants selfidentifying as female and 1 as male received a Certificate of Completion and 11 females received a Certificate of Participation for meeting the minimum requirements for partial completion of the course.